Author. Writer. Dreamer.

 “Do you?”

-Stunned by his statement, the quiet broken only by the car engine knocking against the cold, pistons pumping hard, belts whining, tire treads searching for traction.
+Stunned by his statement, hands strangling the steering wheel, mind whirling, trying to respond.
+Quiet fell between us, broken only by the car engine knocking against the cold, pistons pumping hard, belts whining, tire treads searching for traction.
 A mile marker zipped past, another before I finally managed, “Why do you believe that, Daniel?”

 The Snatcher

-Erik’s mom is at her wits-end, forcing her son into therapy.
-His step-dad hate him, calling the police when he found Erik’s weed.
-Leading to probation and community service, sheer torture because he must make restitution by working for Mrs. Mohagen, their next door neighbor.
+Leading to probation and community service, sheer torture because he must make restitution by working for Mrs. Mohagen, their next-door neighbor.
 A librarian who should have been a drill sergeant.
 Made even worse because she’s the mother of Lilly, a classmate Erik has bullied for years.
-And everyone, it seems, is conspiring to send him away to a juvenile center.
+Everyone in the neighborhood, it seems, wants him placed out-of-home, and gone.

 Dive Into My Mind (because my body sucks)

 Like my title?
-Believe me, it fits because my mind is the only thing Muscular Dystrophy can’t touch.
-Even though Duchennes (that bastard) has twisted every other part of my body.
+Believe me, it fits because my mind is the only thing muscular dystrophy and Duchenne’s can’t touch, though (that bastard) have twisted every other part of my body.

 So you’re about to read what goes on inside my head but fair warning, I’m strong-willed and opinionated like everyone else in my family so don’t be offended by my bluntness and honesty.
 Because when you live with this disease, you don’t care what other people think and don’t have time to worry about someone being offended by a cripple.
 There.
 I said it.
 See what I mean?
 Besides, you’re the one who decided to read this blurb.
 Believe me, if you dive into my mind, it’s as real as it gets.
 So I want to give you fair warning that this will not be your standard, every day, kid, has a disease, feel sorry for me kind of book.